pixaful/pixafulversion2/site/content/blog/easy-seo-local-business.md

 +++
 date = "2019-07-28T23:00:00+00:00"
-description = "Static site generators provide a clean, lean website without a database.
-Let's discuss how that can benefit you!" featured_image = "/v1571863809/seo.jpg" feed_image = "" ogdescription = "Static site generators provide a clean, lean website without a database.
-Let's discuss how that can benefit you!" ogimage = "https://res.cloudinary.com/pixaful/image/upload/v1571863809/seo.jpg" ogtitle = "What's up with static site generators?" summary = "Static site generators provide a clean, lean website without a database.
-Let's discuss how that can benefit you!" title = "Easy SEO for local business - A step by step guide" twitterdescription = "Static site generators provide a clean, lean website without a database.
-Let's discuss how that can benefit you!" twitterimage = "/uploads/hugo-design.jpg" twittertitle = "Static Website Development - Should you bother?" webp_version = "/v1571863809/seo.jpg" tagColor = "#3de32c" tags = "Online Marketing"
+description = "If you are a local business and are having trouble getting your website to rank, read on!" featured_image = "/v1571863809/seo.jpg" feed_image = "" ogdescription = "If you are a local business and are having trouble getting your website to rank, read on!" ogimage = "https://res.cloudinary.com/pixaful/image/upload/v1571863809/seo.jpg" ogtitle = "Easy SEO for local business - A step by step guide" summary = "If you are a local business and are having trouble getting your website to rank, read on!" title = "Easy SEO for local business - A step by step guide" twitterdescription = "If you are a local business and are having trouble getting your website to rank, read on!" twitterimage = "/uploads/hugo-design.jpg" twittertitle = "Easy SEO for local business - A step by step guide" webp_version = "/v1571863809/seo.jpg" tagColor = "#3de32c" tags = "Online Marketing"